 What is it about imperial measurements that means they live on so strongly in our culture?

 Parents probably have something do with it: children learn much of the language of measurement informally at home, and feet, pounds and pints are still everyday measures in many households.

 But imperial measurements are embedded in our wider culture too.
 In most stories about a new weight-loss diet, the successful dieters are reported to have lost pounds and even a stone or two, not kilograms.
 Beer is still served by the pint, as is bottled milk.
 'Six foot' is still the height above which people are deemed to be tall, and our road signs use miles exclusively.
-The "two-by-four" (inches) is a staple bit of timber for a builder (though it often measures 1.5x3.5 inches....aargh!).
+Pizza sizes are almost always stated in inches, and the "two-by-four" (inches) is a staple bit of timber for a builder (though it often measures 1.5x3.5 inches....aargh!).
 And then there's the McDonalds Quarter Pounder.

 Sometimes the imperial language lives on even when the imperial unit has long fallen out of use.
 I was in New Zealand not long ago, a country where distances went metric 50 years ago, and you won't find mention of miles anywhere.
 And yet when talking about how many kilometres a car has travelled, Kiwis still refer to its 'mileage'.

 Is the endurance of imperial measurements like feet, pounds and pints partly because they allow people to express measurements using small numbers or simple fractions?
 'Nine inches', 'half a pint' and 'twelve stone' versus their rough equivalents of '20cm', '250 ml' and '75kg'.